olivo/android-to-soot-decompiler/README.md

 # android-to-soot-decompiler
-A script that decompiles an Android APK into Soot's Jimple IR.
+A bash script for decompiling an APK into Soot's jimple IR.
+Useful for performing static analysis with the Soot analysis framework, or for manual analysis of an Android App in a more Java-like language.

+# Usage
+./decompiler <apk_file> <output_directory>